openuss/openuss-legacy/openuss/readme.txt

 3. Building current source folder mvn install

-Maybe something maven doesn't work properly and cannot download arbitrary artifacts.
+May be sometimes maven does not work properly and cannot download arbitrary artifacts.
 This may happen through network issues.
 Be insistent and try "mvn install" several times.
-You will see the process will get each time a little bit farther.
+You will see the process will get each time a little bit further.